emmeowzing/dynamic-continuation-orb/README.md

 2. Enable **setup workflows** in your project under **Advanced Settings**.

-3. The `orb-publishing` context in your organization must have two environment variables set that the orb will reference, including
+3. The `orb-publishing` context in your organization must have two environment variables set for the orb to reference, including
     - `CIRCLE_ORGANIZATION` (in my case, this is just set to `bjd2385`), and
     - `CIRCLE_TOKEN`, which contains your CircleCI API token.